This easy milkshake recipe combines coffee and chocolate for the perfect frozen treat!

 You are also free to use sweetener of your choice and adjust to taste.

 Is it heating up where you are?
-What’s your favourite cool down drink?
+What’s your favorite cool-down drink?

 - 3 tbsps Hot cocoa